ArduPilot/ardupilot_wiki/dev/source/docs/building-the-code.rst

     Setup the Build Environment on Linux/Ubuntu <building-setup-linux>
     Setup the Build Environment on Windows <building-setup-windows>
+    Setup the waf Build Environment on Windows10 <building-setup-windows10>
     Setup the Build Environment on MacOSX <building-setup-mac>
-    Building for Pixhawk on Windows10 with Bash on Ubuntu <building-ardupilot-onwindows10>
     Building for Pixhawk on Windows with Make <building-px4-with-make>
     Building for Pixhawk on Mac with Make <building-px4-with-make-on-mac>
     Building for Pixhawk on Linux with make <building-px4-for-linux-with-make>